 - 6 oz Sun dried tomato spread

-Mix cream cheese and goat cheese together.
+- Mix cream cheese and goat cheese together.

-Then a layer of basil pesto.
+- Next add a layer of basil pesto.

-A layer of sun dried tomato spread.
+- Top with a layer of sun dried tomato spread.

-A final layer of cheese.
+- Finish with a final layer of cheese.

-When ready to serve unwrap the mold and turn it upside down on the plate it will be served on.
+- When ready to serve unwrap the mold and turn it upside down on the plate it will be served on.
 Pull down on the plastic wrap lining the mold to help pull the cheese free of the mold.

-Using a butter knife or spatula scrape the sides and top of the cheese spread to clean off any excess oil or pesto.
+- Using a butter knife or spatula scrape the sides and top of the cheese spread to clean off any excess oil or pesto.

-Serve with crackers or bread.
+- Serve with crackers or bread.